 We must comply with the federal Fair Housing Act and similar state laws, which prohibit us from discriminating against individuals if it would cause such individuals to face barriers in gaining residency in any of our independent subsidiaries.
-Additionally, the Fair Housing Act and other similar state laws require that we advertise our services in such a way that we promote diversity and not limit it.
+Additionally, the Fair Housing Act and other similar state laws require that we do not advertise our services in a way that may be discriminatory.
 We may be required, among other things, to change our marketing techniques to comply with these requirements.